elixir-lang/elixir/README.md

 # Examples

-Imagine that we have a dictionary and we want to print it in the following format:
+Imagine that we have a dictionary and we want to represent it as a string in the following format:

     { k1: v1, k2: v2, ... }